-~ WAXING LYICAL ABOUT FEMALE ON-SCREEN BODY HAIR ~
+~ WAXING LYRICAL ABOUT FEMALE ON-SCREEN BODY HAIR ~

-When disaster strikes in a Hollywood story, what does a fierce, female protagonist require in order to survive?
-Water, food, shelter, transport…and a waxing kit?
+When When disaster strikes in a Hollywood drama, what does a fierce, female-identifying protagonist require to survive?
+Water, shelter, transport…and a shaver?

-Immersive story-telling is part of what makes film and television so appealing.
-It’s an easily accessible escape from everyday life.
-We can insulate ourselves in the intimate confines of someone else’s skin, and steep ourselves in other worlds, all with the simple push of a button.
-To feel immersed, however, a level of authenticity is required both visually and via the narrative.
-We need to ‘believe’ the story as it unfolds, no matter how fantastical its underpinnings.
+Immersive storytelling is part of what makes films so appealing.
+It’s an accessible escape from everyday life.
+With the push of a button, we can insulate ourselves within the intimate confines of someone else’s skin and steep ourselves in different worlds.
+However, to feel immersed, a level of authenticity is required, both visually and via the narrative.
+We must ‘believe’ the story as it unfolds, no matter how fantastical its underpinnings.

-Actors understand their obligation to authenticity and many will undergo extensive transformations to better capture the ‘truth’ of their character.
-Losing or gaining vast amounts of weight is common, as well as practically ‘living in’ uncomfortable costumes and prosthetics for the duration of shooting.
-Inexplicably, the effortless process of growing out a bit of body hair doesn’t seem to be a prerequisite in the pursuit of realism.
+Actors understand their obligation to authenticity, and many will undergo extensive transformations to capture the essence of their character.
+Losing or gaining vast amounts of weight is customary, as is practically ‘living in’ uncomfortable costumes and prosthetics for the duration of shooting.
+Inexplicably, the effortless process of growing out a small tuft of body hair is not a prerequisite in the pursuit of realism.

 Similarly, with hair and makeup it seems all too often attention is only paid to hair situated above the neck.

 A lapse in a story’s authenticity can catch you like an undertow.
-Poor production design, surface-level acting, dated visual effects, an ill-fitting music score: these are just a few instances capable of hoisting you, unceremoniously, out of the narrative and tethering you back to reality.
-For me, witnessing hairless female forms in situations where hair (or at the very least, stubble) would likely be present, has exactly the same result.
+Poor production design, surface-level acting, dated visual effects, an ill-fitting music score — these are just a few instances capable of hoisting you, unceremoniously, out of the narrative and tethering you back to reality.
+For me, witnessing hairless female forms in situations where hair (or at the very least, stubble) would likely be present, has precisely the same result.

-Why is female body hair considered so offensive that it must be removed, while men’s hair drapes proudly from whence it grew?
-Shows, like The Walking Dead, bombard their viewers with graphic violence — complete with guts and gore — but then conclude we cannot stomach a small, wiry, crop of female armpit hair.
-It’s clear a lot of these stories are fantasy, and art does not have to imitate life, but then why all the other attention to real-life detail?
-And whose fantasy is it, anyway?
+Why is female body hair considered so offensive that it must be removed while men’s hair drapes proudly from whence it grew?
+Shows like The Walking Dead bombard their viewers with graphic violence — complete with literal guts and gore — but then conclude we cannot stomach a small, wiry crop of female armpit hair.
+It’s understood a lot of these stories are fantasy, and art does not have to imitate life, but then why all the other attention to real-life detail?
+(And whose fantasy is it, anyway?)

 Hair, in storytelling, has been synonymous with power ever since Delilah cut off Samson’s locks, robbing him of his herculean strength.
-So is Western (and other) society’s hairless beauty standards an attempt to nullify a woman’s power?
+So, is Western (and other) society’s hairless beauty standards an attempt to nullify a woman’s power?
 Hairlessness homogenises women.
 It also infantilises them.
-‘Standardised’, child-like women are, in theory, easier to control.
+‘Standardised’ and child-like women are, in theory, easier to control.
 Sigmund Freud claimed that a grown woman’s sexuality was, “veiled in an impenetrable obscurity.”
-Perhaps, felling the forest that grows all across a woman’s landscape is an attempt to lift that veil?
+Perhaps, felling the forest that extends across a woman’s landscape is an attempt to lift that veil?
 After all, knowledge is power.

 I’m not saying every woman in Hollywood should suddenly grow out their leg hairs.
-And I’m not saying that a feminist cannot, or should not, have a manicured lady-garden.
-But how about, at least, having body hair represented when it would probably (or definitely) be there?
-Let’s start changing the narrative around body hair—for the sake of authenticity of both the story and of womankind.
+And I’m not declaring that a feminist cannot, or should not, have a manicured lady-garden.
+But how about, at least, having body hair represented when it would probably (or definitely) be present?